October 6, 2016

 What is a PPO Plan?

-The word "PPO” means “Preferred Provider Organization.”
-A Medicare Preferred Provider Organization is a type of Medicare Advantage plan (Part C) that is offered to beneficiaries through a private insurance company.
-These managed care plans require plan members to obtain health care services through one or more of its participating doctors, hospitals, and health care facilities.
-Members pay less if they receive in-network health care services.
+The acronym “PPO” means “Preferred Provider Organization.”
+A Medicare Advantage Preferred Provider Organization* is a type of Medicare Advantage plan that is offered to beneficiaries through a private insurance company.
+These managed care plans typically require plan members to obtain health care services through one or more of its participating doctors, hospitals, and health care facilities.
+Members generally pay less if they receive in-network health-care services.
 Services rendered by out-of-network doctors and facilities may not be covered or may be paid at a lower level than would be the case for an in-network provider.

-Generally, beneficiaries can receive their health care from any doctor or health care provider while enrolled in a PPO plan.
+Generally, Medicare beneficiaries enrolled in Medicare Advantage PPO plans can receive their health care from any doctor or health care provider who accepts Medicare assignment.
 These plans have network doctors and providers, but plan members are still given the flexibility to choose out-of-network doctors.
-Be aware that out-of-network care will cost more for the beneficiary as the PPO plan will cover less of the expenses.
+Be aware that out-of-network care will generally cost more for the beneficiary as the PPO plan will cover less of the expenses.
 Some Medicare Advantage plans require beneficiaries to choose a primary care doctor to coordinate their health care, but PPO plans do not have this requirement.
 Additionally, referrals from a primary care doctor are not required for a beneficiary to see a specialist.
 Like with other aspects of care under a PPO plan, using an in-network plan specialist will usually cost less than using an out-of-network specialist.

-PPO plans may require payment of a yearly deductible before beginning to pay for some or all of a beneficiary’s medical bills.
-After the deductible is paid, beneficiaries normally pay a percentage of their bills, or a co-insurance, and the PPO pays the rest.
-Beneficiaries are responsible for a monthly premium as well.
-Even if a service was performed out-of-network, the plan shares in the costs, but the percentages may differ.
-PPO plans have a Maximum Allowable Amount for services, which is the most it will pay for a certain service.
+Medicare Advantage PPO plans may require payment of a yearly deductible before beginning to pay for some or all of a beneficiary’s medical bills.
+After the deductible is paid, beneficiaries normally pay a percentage of their bills, or a co-insurance amount, and the plan pays the rest.
+You may be responsible for a monthly premium as well, in additional to your Medicare Part B premium.
+Even if a service was performed out-of-network, the plan might share in the costs, but in some situations you might have to pay the entire amount (for example, if the doctor delivering the service didn’t accept Medicare assignment).
+A PPO plan usually has a maximum allowable amount for services, which is the most it will pay for a certain service.
 This amount is similar for services performed in the plan’s network or outside of the plan’s network.

 - Your favorite doctor is already a part of the PPO network

-- You do not want a primary care doctor because you are sure you can manage your own care
+- You do not want to choose a primary care doctor